Flags have been used for centuries for identification, sending messages and inspiring unity in support of a cause, nation, religion or set of beliefs.

 The idea caught on, particularly in schools and municipalities.

-When was the First Flag Day?
+When Was the First Flag Day?

 Another claim credits New York City Professor George Bolch for holding the first Flag Day ceremonies at his free kindergarten on June 14, 1889.
 The observance was later adopted by all New York public schools to help Americanize the numerous immigrant children flooding the city.

-The U.S. Department of Veterans Affairs notes that Presidents Wilson and Coolidge both issued proclamations in support of a National Flag Day, but it wasn’t until 1949 that the national observance was signed into law.
+Presidents Wilson and Coolidge both issued proclamations in support of a National Flag Day, but it wasn’t until 1949 that President Harry S. Truman signed the national observance into law.

 Most schoolchildren are familiar with the story of Betsy Ross, who is said to have designed the first American flag featuring red and white stripes with a circle of 13 stars.
 Some historians now believe this bit of flag lore is inaccurate.
 As a seamstress, Betsy Ross undoubtedly sewed flags, but she may not have designed our country’s first flag.